yuantn/MI-AOD/docs/FAQ.md

 4.  **Q: `AssertionError: Please specify at least one operation (save/eval/format/show the results / save the results) with the argument "--out", "--eval", "--format-only", "--show" or "--show-dir"`.
 (Issue [#17](../../../issues/17))**

     **A:** The bug has been fixed, please update to the latest version.

+5.  **Q: How to run it on COCO dataset and how to modify `active_datasets.py`?
+(Issue [#18](../../../issues/18))**

+    **A:** The code [in this repository](https://github.com/KapilM26/coco2VOC) is used for transfering the COCO json-style annotation to PASCAL VOC xml-style annotation, and COCO JPEG-style images can be directly used as PASCAL VOC JPEG-style images.

+    In this way, the code for training generally remains, while the code for test can be replaced with the part of config files in mmdetection.

+    Specifically, the instruction of data preparation on MS COCO is ready [here](../tree/master/for_coco).